How to Find a Contract Manufacturer in Vietnam

 Category OEM ODM CM

-Design Responsibility Buyer provides design and product specifications Manufacturer owns and provides the product design Buyer provides full design and production instructions
+Design Responsibility Buyer provides design and specs Manufacturer owns the design Buyer provides full design and production instructions

 Customization Level High Medium High